FedNow Service: Leveraging Real-Time Payments Across the U.S.

 The FedNow Service may signal a broader shift in how the U.S. approaches money movement.

-As service providers expand offerings, innovations in AI-driven fraud prevention, cross-border functionality, and embedded finance will likely shape the next chapter.
+As service providers expand offerings, innovations in AI-driven fraud prevention and cross-border functionality will likely shape the next chapter.

 Financial institutions that prepare early will be best positioned to grow with the market rather than chase it later.